-NIMH does not intend to provide specific medical advice on our Web sites, but rather to help visitors better understand mental health and disorders.
-NIMH will not provide specific medical advice and urges you to consult with a qualified mental health or health care provider for diagnosis and for answers to your personal questions.
+NIMH does not intend to provide specific medical advice on our website, but rather to help visitors better understand mental illnesses.
+Consult with a qualified health care provider for diagnosis, treatment, and answers to your personal questions.

-When visiting our sites, your Web browser may produce "pop-up" advertisements (advertisements that spontaneously appear on your computer screen).
-The most likely source of such an advertisement is another Web site you visited or third-party software on your computer.
-NIMH does not endorse or recommend products or services featured in advertisements that "pop up" during your visit to our sites.
+When visiting the NIMH website, your web browser may produce "pop-up" advertisements (advertisements that spontaneously appear on your computer screen).
+The most likely source of such an advertisement is another website you visited or third-party software on your computer.
+NIMH does not endorse or recommend products or services featured in advertisements that "pop up" during your visit to our site.

-The public may reproduce without permission information from the National Institute of Mental Health Web site, except for documents that state another copyright policy applies to them.
+The public may reproduce without permission information from the National Institute of Mental Health website, except for documents that state another copyright policy applies to them.
 Restrictions on the reproduction of a document may arise if a private party has sponsored it.
-The NIMH, however, is the sole sponsor of most of the information on this site.
-Some images on the NIMH site may be restricted and protected by U.S. and foreign copyright laws and may not be copied or used for other purposes.
-Please contact NIMH for information and to request permission to use an image.
+NIMH, however, is the sole sponsor of most of the content on this site.

 Using government materials inappropriately, however, can raise legal or ethical concerns, so we ask you to follow these guidelines:

-- Addition of non-Federal Government logos and Web site links should not imply an NIMH endorsement of any specific commercial products or services and/or medical treatments or services.
+- Addition of non-Federal Government logos and website links does imply an NIMH endorsement of any specific commercial products, services, or medical treatments or services.

 - Images used in publications are of models and are used for illustrative purposes only.
 Use of some images is restricted.

-If you have questions regarding these guidelines and use of NIMH publications, please contact the NIMH Information Center at 1-866-615-6464 or at firstname.lastname@example.org.
+If you have questions regarding these guidelines and use of NIMH content, please contact the NIMH Information Center at 1-866-615-6464 or email@example.com.

-Where commenting is supported on this or any other Web sites owned or administered by the NIMH, we encourage you to share your thoughts as they relate to the topic being discussed.
-We review and post comments according to the policy below.
-We reserve the right not to post comments, or to remove comments, that are inconsistent with our policy, at our complete discretion.
+Where commenting on social media is supported on this or any other websites owned or administered by the NIMH, NIMH encourages you to share your thoughts as they relate to the topic being discussed.
+NIMH reviews and posts comments according to the guidelines below.

-The views expressed in comments reflect those of the author and do not necessarily reflect the official views of the National Institute of Mental Health, the National Institutes of Health, the U.S. Department of Health and Human Services, or the Federal Government.
+The views expressed in comments reflect those of the author and do not necessarily reflect the official views of the NIMH, NIH, HHS, or the U.S. Government.

-- Vulgar, profane, or abusive language; personal attacks of any kind; inappropriate religious, sexual, political, or racial references; unsupported accusations.
+- Unlawful or otherwise objectionable statements; personal attacks of any kind; unsupported accusations.